Listing State VIC

 Treat yourself by visiting the Geelong Gallery, one of Australia’s leading and oldest regional galleries, right in the heart of the city.
 From iconic colonial masterpieces to compelling contemporary works of art, the Geelong Gallery is the perfect place to unwind and be inspired.

-Drop-in tours of the permanent collection Sunday between 2pm-4pm.
-Free entry.
+Drop-in tours of the permanent collection Sunday between 2pm-4pm

-Open daily 10am–5pm.
-Closed Christmas Eve, Christmas Day, Boxing Day, New Year’s Day and Good Friday.
+Closed Christmas Day, Boxing Day and New Year’s Day

 Hepburn Arts & Culture76 Vincent Street, Daylesford 3460